ShiHengYi/MachineLearning/NeuralNetwork/LSTM/readme.txt

 If using other data set please rename the data set to "kddcup.data.corrected" or change the hard coding data set name in LSTM.py
     data = pd.read_csv("kddcup.data.corrected", names = col_names)
 When executing the program, there will be serial warning messages, which will not cause any side-effect.
-Data loading will take about 30s on purdue scholar machine.

 Citation:
 https://www.researchgate.net/publication/279770740_Applying_long_short-term_memory_recurrent_neural_networks_to_intrusion_detection